Using Work Package Summary Reports

 Any images displayed are representative only and may differ depending on the version being used.
 Clarinspect has a great feature where a person from outside a company can have free read-only access to monitor and view the progress of a project in ...

-• Adding a Work Package Manager
+• Using a Master Work Package